GetFirefly/firefly/README.md

 ### Compiler

 The compiler frontend accepts Erlang source files.
-This is parsed into an abstract syntax tree, then lowered through four middle tiers where different types of analysis, transformation, or optimization are performed:
+This is parsed into an abstract syntax tree, then lowered through a set of intermediate representations where different types of analysis, transformation, or optimization are performed:

 - Core IR (similar to Core Erlang)
 - Kernel IR (similar to Kernel Erlang)
-- SSA IR (a transformation of Kernel IR in preparation for codegen)
+- SSA IR (a low-level representation used to prepare for code generation)
-- MLIR (the final stage where optimizations and certain transformations occur)
+- Bytecode/MLIR (where final optimizations and code generation are performed)

-The final stage of the compiler lowers MLIR to LLVM IR and then LLVM handles generating object files from that.
-Our linker then takes those object files and produces a shared library or executable (the default).
+The final stage of the compiler depends on whether compiling to bytecode or native code, but in both cases the output produces LLVM IR that is then compiled to one or more object files, and linked via our linker into an executable.

-In MLIR, and particularly during the lowering to LLVM IR, all high-level abstractions around certain operations are stripped away and platform-specific details take shape.
-For example, on x86_64/AArch64, hand-written assembly is used to perform extremely cheap stack switching by the scheduler, and to provide dynamic function application facilities for the implementation of `apply`.

 ### Runtime

-The runtime design is mostly the same as OTP, but we are not running an interpreter, instead the code is ahead-of-time compiled:
+The runtime design is mostly the same as OTP, but varies a bit on what type of codegen backend was used.
+In general though:

 - The entry point sets up the environment, and starts the scheduler
 - The scheduler is composed of one scheduler per thread
 - Each scheduler can steal work from other schedulers if it is short on work
 - Processes are spawned on the same scheduler as the process they are spawned from, but a scheduler is able to steal them away to load balance
-- I/O is asynchronous, with dedicated threads and an event loop for dispatch
+- I/O is asynchronous, and integrates with the signal management performed by the schedulers

-The initial version will be quite spartan, but this is so we can focus on getting the runtime behavior rock solid before we circle back to add in more capabilities.
+The initial version is quite spartan, but should be easy to grow now that we have some of the fundamentals built out.

 ### NIFs

-Currently it is straightforward to define NIFs in Rust without the overhead of erl_nif, but we don't yet have an abstraction that allows us to take existing NIFs designed around erl_nif and make them work.
-This is something in the pipeline, but is not yet a high priority for us.
+Currently it is straightforward to extend the runtime with native functions implemented in Rust, without all of the extra stuff that goes into port drivers and `erl_nif`.
+Currently we have some of the baseline infrastructure in place to support port drivers, but none of the necessary pieces to support `erl_nif` as of yet.
+We'll need to start adding some of that in short order however, so it is on our roadmap to support NIFs to at least a minimum degree needed for things required by the standard library.

 ## History